Stories by Storie

 The first few weeks of school are so important for teaching classroom rules and expectations because it helps set the tone for the rest of the year.
 You can help make this process a little more enjoyable by sharing quality books that help teach classroom rules and expectations.

-You can click on any of the covers below to learn more about these books to help teach classroom rules and expectations, or click the buttons to shop these books on Amazon or Bookshop.
+You can click on any of the titles below to learn more about these books to help teach classroom rules and expectations, or click the buttons to shop these books on Amazon or Bookshop.

 AMAZON